SGSE18/health-ledger-network/README.md

   certificate authority.

-To automate this work flow there is a `newuser.sh` bash script in the `scripts` subfolder of this repository.
-Just pass output filename of the private key and certifate as the first argument and follow the steps.
+To automate this workflow there is a `newuser.sh` bash script in the `scripts` subfolder of this repository.
+Just pass a filename for the private key and certifate as the first argument and follow the steps.

 ```sh